wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-8/README.md

 > [!TIP]
 > There are benefits to mocking, including faster execution of test suites and ensuring your tests are not going to be impacted by `network` conditions.

+## #️⃣ Stubbing HTTP requests

+When unit testing, you do not typically want your test to send a request to an external service.

+Requests to the external service you're consuming can be metered or rate-limited, and you do not want your test cases to consume any allowance.

+It's also possible that your tests would require access to service credentials.
+This means every developer on the project would need access to those credentials before they could run the test suite.

+To be able to unit test your code without sending a request to an external service, you can fake a `request` and `response`.
+This concept is known as `stubbing`.

+`Stubbing` can be used to mimic the API calls, without actually sending the request. `Stubbing` comes with the additional benefit of reducing any request latency, potentially making the tests run faster than if they were to send real requests.